-This prospectus relates to (a) the issuance by us of up to 12,325,772 shares of our common stock, par value \$0.0001 per share (Common Stock"), upon the exercise of warrants consisting of (i) 11,959,239 public warrants (as defined below) and (ii) 366,533 Private Placement Warrants (as defined below), each exercisable for one share of Common Stock at a price of \$11.50 per share (Warrants"), (b) the resale from time to time of (i) up to 11,936,453 shares of Common Stock, consisting of 11,569,920 shares of Common Stock and 366,533 shares of Common Stock issuable upon the exercise of warrants and (ii) 366,533 warrants by the selling security holders named in this prospectus (each a "Selling Stockholder," and, collectively, the "Selling Stockholders") and (c) the resale from time to time of up to approximately \$200,000,000 in aggregate principal amount of 6.00% convertible senior notes due 2026 (the "2026 Convertible Notes") by the selling Stockholders, the "Selling Stockholders" and up to 23,709,503 shares of Common Stock and warrants that are being registered for resale with this prospectus.
+This prospectus relates to the resale from time to time of up to 113,250,000 shares of Common Stock, by the selling stockholders named in this prospectus (each a "Selling Stockholder," and, collectively, the "Selling Stockholders") See "Selling Stockholders" for the price that the selling stockholders paid for the common stock that are being registered for resale with this prospectus.
 Additionally, the shares being registered for resale will constitute a considerable percentage of our public float.
-Certain of the shares being registered for resale were purchased by the corresponding selling securityholders for prices considerable below the current market price of our common stock.
-See "Risk Factors-The future sales of shares of Common Stock by existing stockholders, including the sales of shares of our Common Stock pursuant to this prospectus, adversely affect the market price of the Company's Common Stock."
+Certain of the shares being registered for resale were purchased by the corresponding selling stockholders for prices considerably below the current market price of our common stock.
+See "Risk Factors-The future sales of shares of Common Stock by existing stockholders, including the sales of shares of our Common Stock pursuant to this prospectus, may adversely affect the market price of the Company's Common Stock."